flarum/docs/docs/extensions.md

 - Enable or disable an extension
 - Access extension settings (although some extensions will use a tab in the main sidebar for settings)
-- Revert an extension's migrations to remove any database modifications it made (this can be done with the Uninstall button).
+- Revert an extension's migrations to remove any database modifications it made (this can be done with the Purge button).
 This will remove ALL data associated with the extension, and is irreversible.
 It should only be done when you're removing an extension, and don't plan to install it again.
 It is also entirely optional.